 Currently, the rent comprises only about 3% of the annual budget.
 However, the rent is going to reset in 2024.
 The base rent will be 6% of the land’s fair market value because the Lease is structured.

-Of course, there is no way to predict the fair market value accurately.
-If appraised high enough, it could cause a significant rent increase
+Of course, there is no way to accurately predict the fair market value.
+If appraised high enough, it could cause a significant rent increase.

 However, the Lease also allows the tenant and landlord to reach a mutual agreement on the Base Rent Reset, thus doing away with any of the appraisals and resulting increases.

 The plan says that the methodologies implemented by the appraisers at the time did not comport with what was required by the Lease.
-This means both parties have the right to an independent evaluation, with a third appraiser getting involved if they cannot reach an agreement.
+This means both parties have the right to an independent evaluation, with a third appraiser involved, if they cannot reach an agreement.

 The Sponsor then speaks about the eleven buildings located in Battery Park City that negotiated ground rent resets outside of the appraisal process: